New Year meet, Low Hall Garth, Langdale

 Descending to Great Langdale

 Mark Rothwell arrived early.
-On Thursday, together with a friend from the Rucksack Club he traversed the Helvellyn range from Dunmail Raise north to Sticks pass in cold and windy conditions.
+On Thursday, together with a friend from the Rucksack Club, he traversed the Helvellyn range from Dunmail Raise north to Sticks Pass in cold and windy conditions.
 On Friday they went up Stickle Gill, via a scramble on Tarn Crag to Pavey Ark.
-They climbed Jacks Rake in wet and snow free conditions, returning via High Raise and Pike o’Stickle.
+They climbed Jack’s Rake in wet and snow-free conditions, returning via High Raise and Pike o’Stickle.

 Wild swimmers